DinoChiesa/Apigee-Secret-Manager-Example/README.md

 or, to tell the proxy to retrieve your own secret: curl -i $apigee/example-secret-accessor-proxy/t2?secretid=my-secret\&secretversion=1

+or, to tell the proxy to retrieve an RSA Key from SecretManager, and sign a JWT with that key: curl -i $apigee/example-secret-accessor-proxy/t3  -d ''

+You should see a signed JWT in a response header.

 ```

 After setting it up, you can demonstrate it.